 784: The number of units recycled by the City of Beverly since the Massachusetts landfill ban went into effect in November 2022.

 509: The number of residential curbside pick-ups the City of Beverly has completed with Tough Stuff Recycling.

 25,872: The number of cubic feet of saved landfill space as a result of the City of Beverly recycling mattresses.

 75% – 80%: the percentage of a mattress that is recyclable.
 That means when you recycle, less space is taken up in landfills, and more materials are being recycled into new products!

 50%: The percentage breakdown of metal in the mattress recycling process, or the equivalent of 25 – 40 lbs of steel!

-The foam and the fabric that surrounds your mattress has a second life as carpet padding.
+The foam and the fabric that surrounds your mattress have a second life as carpet padding.
 If you ever have a chance, take a look at the padding that is hidden below your carpet, that patchwork is made up of hundreds of thousands of recycled mattresses!

 We at Tough Stuff Recycling believe in recycling and waste diversion, but what’s more important is to hear what our customer thinks.
-So we decided to ask our Municipal customers what they thought of Tough Stuff Recycling, and how our partnership helped them learn more about overcoming the challenges of the statewide mattress landfill ban.
+So we decided to ask our Municipal customers what they thought of Tough Stuff Recycling’s services, and how our partnership helped them learn more about overcoming the challenges of the statewide mattress landfill ban.

 Q: How and when did you learn about the mattress landfill ban?